Single-frame super-resolution via Sparse Point Optimization: Results

-Fig.~\ref{T2}h-\ref{T2}j show the results of lysosome.
-After processing, both Airyscan and SIM raw images achieve significantly improved resolution, as shown in Fig.~\ref{T2}h and Fig.~\ref{T2}i.
-The SIM image in Fig.~\ref{T2}i can serve as the ground truth for the SRB-SPOT processed Ariyscan image in Fig.~\ref{T2}h.
-Fig.~\ref{T2}j enlarges the color-box region in Fig.~\ref{T2}i, and the corresponding intensity profiles demonstrate that lysosomal structures as fine as 48 nm can be clearly resolved.
+Fig.~\ref{T2}i-\ref{T2}k show the results for lysosomes.
+After processing, the Airyscan raw image exhibits a significant improvement in resolution, as shown in Fig.~\ref{T2}j.
+The SIM image in Fig.~\ref{T2}k serves as the ground truth for the SRB-SPOT–processed Airyscan result in Fig.~\ref{T2}j.
+Applying SPOT to the SIM image can further enhance spatial resolution.
+The resulting structures, shown in Supplementary Fig. 34, clearly reveal sub-pixel features beyond the original resolution limit.